Counting the Cost of Vibe Coding

 Costs are calculated and stored as USD at import time, then converted for display.
 The Config page lets you pick a different display currency:

 The currency snapshot is fetched from Frankfurter and the pricing table is derived from LiteLLM.
 Both are embedded in the binary so the tool works completely offline by default.
-If you want fresher rates, the Config page has explicit βdownload latestβ buttons that need confirmation each time - there are no background fetches.
+If you want fresher rates, the Config page has explicit βdownload latestβ buttons that need confirmation each time.
+There are no background fetches.

 The desktop app